dmoralestech2/Java-Writings2/Java_Lambda.md

 Let's get into it.

 What is a lambda?
 In simple java term, Lambdas are functions with no name.
-They are called anonymous functions.
+They are also called anonymous functions.
 It only contains parameters and function body.
 If you want to picture it, just imagine a function like:
 ```Java
 \\Normal function
 public void greetName(String name) {